mehrdadnasiri/dev-002-bash/README.md

 # dev-002-bash
 for first script:
-This Bash Script use for check a command durin a intervall -i is for set interval time
+This Bash Script useed for check a command during a intervall -i is for set interval time
 -n is for number of trying to run program and write any thing end of line that will process for command